rongwen1/Roguelike-Mario-game-java/docs/work breakdown agreement.md

 >Who will be responsible for producing each deliverable:

-Separate interaction and class diagrams for each requirement + design rationales for:
+Separate interaction(optional) and class diagrams for each requirement + design rationales for:

 - REQ1: by Teh Rong Wen (31882617)
 - REQ2: by Lim Seng Onn (32200250)